Sleeping Beauty on Mount Everest: A Haunting Legacy of the World’s Tallest Graveyard

 Mount Everest, the highest peak on Earth, is both a dream and a nightmare for adventurers.
 Each year, thousands of climbers from around the globe attempt to reach its summit, drawn by the allure of standing atop the world.

 However, not all who begin the journey return to their families.
 Some wait for other climbers to recover and take them down.
-Let’s talk about one story about the sleeping beauty on Mount Everest.
+Let’s talk about a story about the sleeping beauty on Mount Everest.

 Who Was the Sleeping Beauty on Mount Everest?